youurayy/console/README.md

     + added
     * fixed

+Changes in 1.18.3 (30 Apr 2018)

+    !
+WTL 10.0.7336
+    !
+GDI+ replaces FreeImage library in aero version.
+    + Maximize/Restore a view in a tab.
+    + Support for animated background pictures.
+    + Support for alternate desktop wallpaper pictures.
+    * Fix duplicated "Switch to next tab" and "Switch to previous tab" commands in hotkeys settings.

 Changes in 1.18.2 (29 Sep 2017)

     !
 Display an error dialog when seeking settings of an undefined tab.